 Dutch Glow lists no ingredients on the label, so there is no way of knowing what you are applying to your wood furniture.
 The instructions state that you need to shake the bottle before using, but this instruction does not appear on the bottle itself.

-In our tests of the product, we found that it performed about as good as cheap department store wood cleaner.
+In our tests of the product, we found that it performed about as good as cheap department store wood cleaners such as Pledge.
 We could not duplicate some of the demonstrations in the commercials, including the lack of waxy residue.

 The problems associated with Dutch Glow are two-fold.
 There is the questionable ordering process in which some consumers were confused and ordered more product than they wanted.
-This could be remedied by an order confirmation screen, which does not exist.
+This could easily be remedied by an order confirmation screen, which does not exist.
 It can also be avoided now that Dutch Glow is available in stores.
-The other complaint about Dutch Glow is that it simply doesn’t work as advertised.
-Several online reviewers have reported that cheap cleaners performed as well or better than Dutch Glow.
+The other complaint about Dutch Glow is that it simply doesn’t work as advertised, or at least no better than cheaper alternatives.
+Several online reviewers have reported that inexpensive wood cleaners performed as well or better than Dutch Glow.

 A minority of consumers have reported that Dutch Glow worked well for them.
 This could be affected by such factors as type of wood and technique of application.
 If you have had success with Dutch Glow, please tell us your experience below.